edchat/deliteful-Checkbox-build/README.md

 ## How to use

-To load the minified layer you need to wrap your main `require` call with another `require`, requiring `"deliteful-Checkbox-build/layer"`.
+To load the minified layer you have two options, you can include the layer with a script tag, or you can wrap your main `require` call with another `require`, requiring `"deliteful-Checkbox-build/layer"`.
 Then you should continue to refer to modules with `"deliteful/Checkbox"`.

-For example, this code:
+For example, to wrap the main require with another require, this code:
 ```js
 require(["app/main", "deliteful/Checkbox"], function() {
 	...